“Remember Who You Are!”

 3:4 When Christ, our life, is revealed, then you will also be revealed with him in glory.

-About nine years ago, I slipped into a coma on a Saturday evening.
+In the year 1993, I slipped into a coma on a Saturday evening during my sleep.
 But that story is a bit of a bore and not really important.
 After a couple of days in hospital, I woke up and there was a face of a pretty woman peering down at me, smiling and asking “Do you remember who you are?”
 My response was “Of course I do!!
 But who are you, and what have you done with my wife”.
 And that is the same for us as Christians.
 If we are listening, we are constantly being reminded by God the Holy Spirit, of our status before God if we are His children.
 The Holy Spirit is always there behind us, reminding us, that we are now His children and not His enemy, and therefore to stop living as if we were His enemy.
 In these verses, Paul reminds us of our identity.
 This morning we are going to look at primarily our new identity and five facts about our Christian identity…

 Doctrine and morality